Jason Oppenheim sells his Hollywood Hills home for $ 8 million - ExBulletin

 Jason Oppenheim sells his Hollywood Hills home for $ 8 million

-One of LA’s biggest real estate names is back, but this time it’s personal because Jason oppenheim sells his Hollywood Hills home for $ 7.9 million … TMZ has learned.
+Source link Jason Oppenheim sells his Hollywood Hills home for $ 8 million

-The “Selling Sunset” star sells luxury homes … and this 4 bedroom, 5,000 square foot block meets her MO

-The home has some pretty impressive features including 13 foot ceilings, floor-to-ceiling windows, sliding glass doors, plenty of space, and a ton of natural light.

 Sources